Non-members click here.

 Summary: 'Hyper-competition' in the mobile handset market, particularly in 'smartphones', will drive growth in 2010, but also emaciate profits for the majority of manufacturers.
 Predicted winners, losers and other market consequences.

 This is a Guest Note from Arete Research, a Telco 2.0™ partner specialising in investment analysis.
-Members can access the full article and a PDF download here.
+Members of the Executive Briefing Service can access the full article and a PDF download here.
 Non-Members please see here for how to subscribe.

 The views in this article are not intended to constitute investment advice from Telco 2.0™ or STL Partners.
 We are reprinting Arete's Analysis to give our customers some additional insight into how some Investors see the Telecoms Market.

 Handsets: Demolition Derby